ARTbio/GalaxyKickStart/docs/metavisitor_ansible.md

 If everything is ok, you may be asked to authorize the access to the `Target Machine` by typing yes in the terminal, and you will see ansible orchestrating the serveur deployment on the `Target Machine` in this terminal.

+When the process is finished, you should be able to access the `Target Machine` by typing its IP address in your web browser.

+By default the admin login/password is `admin@galaxy.org` / `admin`.
+You should change the password for safety.

 # Re-deploying Metavisitor Galaxy on the `Target Machine`
 ----
 If you are experimented in using ansible, you may customize your Metavisitor Galaxy instance deployed with GalaxyKickstarter by editing the content of `ansible-artimed`.